thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/Research & Findings/notes.md

 Source or create functions to allow for neural networks to be added to SplashKit

 This can greatly improve performance when the game is very complex.

-## perf: Add symmetry reduction to InputFormat::convert_input()

-Allow the user (defaults to no symmetries) to indicate what symmetries are present in their game to be used to reduce possible board states.

-Example 1: Player symmetry, What number player you are does not change the rules.
-In chess no matter if you are white or black pawns always capture diagonally.
-So if we were to invert the board colours the reward values should not change.

-Example 2: Rotation symmetry.
-You can rotate a tic tac toe board in any direction and the same moves are considered winning.

-Ensure the implementation is dynamic, multiple symmetries can be added.
-Apply symmetries in all Agents to improve performance.

 ## refactor: Move functions from header file to cpp file